lw499/Substitution-effect-Codes/README.md

 This repository contains code from the paper "Identification and estimation of the average causal effects under dietary substitution strategies", co-authored by Chiu and Wen.
 The files contain codes to generate data used in simulation studies and methods to estimate causal estimands described in the main paper.
-"simulation_details.pdf" describes simulation details (typos corrected).
+The file "simulation_details.pdf" describes simulation details (typos corrected).
 The files to reproduce the results found in the main paper (and in the supplementary materials) include:

 1. datagen.R: contains the function to generate data sets